MarkLaVenia/rockr/README.md

 #### Bar Chart 3. *Best album cumulative votes aggregated by band*

-This plot uses uses a rolling sum of the `album_votes` variable as the plotted metric, based on *all* polls.
+This plot uses uses a rolling sum of the `album_votes` variable as the plotted metric, based on results according to *all* polls.

 <p align="center">